Here is some information which may help you in your search for a Scottie.

 dog

-(maybe from a pet store or the like) do not have the necessary knowledge
+(maybe from a pet store or cash breeder) do not have the necessary knowledge

 to support